-The number of API calls, as well as the size of G_x are used to compare expansion algorithms: the first measure is of obvious interest under the local-access model, while the second one influences the running time of MAXDISCREPANCY algorithms.
+The number of API calls, as well as the size of $G_x$ are used to compare expansion algorithms: the first measure is of obvious interest under the local-access model, while the second one influences the running time of MAX-DISCREPANCY algorithms.
 The rest of the measures are used to compare the performance of MAXDISCREPANCY algorithms.
 Discrepancy and running time measure the quality of the solution and the efficiency of algorithms.
-Accuracy is defined as the Jaccard coefficient between query nodes in the returned solution, and the best matching sphere $S(c, \rho)$ in the planted query nodes Q. All quantities are measured as averages over all experiment instances with the same parameters.
+Accuracy is defined as the Jaccard coefficient between query nodes in the returned solution, and the best matching sphere $S(c, \rho)$ in the planted query nodes Q.

+All quantities are measured as averages over all experiment instances with the same parameters.

-We also note that for all the experiments reported, the value of parameter α of the discrepancy function g is set to $\alpha = 1$.
-As per Section III, α can be set to any positive value, and thus account for different weighting between query and nonquery nodes.
-For our experiments, in absence of a particular weighting preference, and due to space constraints, we present results only for $\alpha = 1$.
+We also note that for all the experiments reported in this section, the value of parameter $\alpha$ of the discrepancy function g is set to $\alpha = 1$ .
+As per Section 3, $\alpha$ can be set to any positive value, and thus account for different weighting between query and non-query nodes.
+Results for other $\alpha$ values are reported in the Appendix and confirm the main insights we obtain from the results with $\alpha = 1$ , as reported in the following two subsections, 5.3 and 5.4.

-Implementation: All algorithms are implemented in Python 2.7 and each individual experiment was run on a dedicated Intel Xeon 2.83 GHz processor, on a 32 GB machine.
-Each graph G is stored in a separate MongoDB collection.7 Each document in the collection stores the adjacency list of one node in the form with node_id indexed as a key of the collection.
-One invocation of the API function N then, corresponds to the selection of one document with a specified node_id and the projection of the associated adjacency list [neighbor_id,...].
+Implementation.
+All algorithms are implemented in Python 2.7 and each individual experiment was run on a dedicated Intel Xeon 2.83 GHz processor, on a 32 GB machine.
+Each graph G is stored in a separate MongoDB collection.
+Each document in the collection stores the adjacency list of one node in the form with node\id indexed as a key of the collection.
+One invocation of the API function N then, corresponds to the selection of one document with a specified node\id and the projection of the associated adjacency list [neighbor\id,...].